aetperf/FastBCP-Documentation/README.md

 - SQL Login/Password (`-U` "UserName" `-X` "Password" or `--user` "UserName" `--password` "PassWord")

 For Login/Password you can also use the environment variables like FASTBCP_USER and FASTBCP_PASSWORD for exemple or store the password in an encrypted file.
-Up to you to decrypt the file and it's content before using it in a shell variable that will be used with FastBCP
+Up to you to decrypt the file and it's content before using it in a shell variable that will be used with FastBCP.
+You can also use the `--connectionstring` parameter to define a connection string that will be used to connect to the database.
+This connection string can contain the user and password in it or use an alternative method of authentication.